What a lovely photo, a super recent find at the Fleamarket.

 Richard and Ellen’s eldest son Richard Mordaunt Castle died at the young age of 37 and I found this account in the British Newspaper Archives online: This is from the Western Daily Press 28 August 1929.
 ‘DEATH OF R. M. CASTLE IN CHINA.
-Widespread sympathy will be felt with Mr. and Mrs. Richard Castle, 3.
+Widespread sympathy will be felt with Mr and Mrs Richard Castle, 3.
 Prince’s Buildings, Clifton, on the death of their elder son, Richard Mordaunt Castle, in China.
 A cablegram was received yesterday stating that had died Monday under an operation rendered necessary owing to peritonitis.
-For some years Mr. Castle had been in charge of the Mukden factory of the British American Tobacco Company, and lately had gone to Tientsin to supervise the’ factory there during the absence of the manager, and it was at Tientsin that his death occurred.
-Mr. Castle, who was years of age, had been associated with the British American Tobacco Company for a long period, first in England and, since the war, abroad. was only 12 months ago that he was home on leave in Clifton, where he was very popular amongst a large circle of friends.
+For some years Mr Castle had been in charge of the Mukden factory of the British American Tobacco Company, and later had gone to Tientsin to supervise the’ factory there during the absence of the manager, and it was at Tientsin that his death occurred.
+Mr Castle, who was years of age, had been associated with the British American Tobacco Company for a long period, first in England and, since the war, abroad. was only 12 months ago that he was home on leave in Clifton, where he was very popular amongst a large circle of friends.
 A pathetic incident in connection with the cablegram received yesterday, that on the same day his parents had a letter from him in which he said how well he was and giving an account of some the recent happenings in China’.

 Below are the two parts of the tree showing all the Grandchildren mentioned on the old photo.
 If you are a descendant of this family please get in touch either via a coimment on here or direct by email to firstname.lastname@example.org.

 Here’s an improved version of the photo with many thanks to lovely friend Steve Kerry, he’s a whizz!

 Till next time then………..